Lawyers in Georgia

 “Our Mission is to provide our clients with a network of innovative legal solutions, excellent legal representation and a dedication to quality customer service.”

-For more than a decade John has focused his practice on personal injury, car accidents, personal injury and wrongful deaths, and workers compensation claims in Carrollton, Atlanta, and Douglasville GA.
+For more than a decade John has focused his practice on personal injury, car accidents, wrongful death, and workers compensation claims in Carrollton, Atlanta, and Douglasville GA.
 He also has a limited domestic practice.
 He has worked for one of the premier trial firms in the United States on cases involving product liability, trucking accidents and motor vehicle accidents with injuries ranging from soft tissue injuries to fatalities.
 John has worked for the insurance companies and knows how to present your claim in a manner that will maximize the value of your claim.

 Building a solid car accident lawsuit begins in the moments immediately after the car crash.